matrixinfer-ai/kthena/README.md

 ## Architecture

-MatrixInfer implements a Kubernetes-native architecture with separate control plane and data plane components.
+Kthena implements a Kubernetes-native architecture with separate control plane and data plane components.
 The platform manages LLM inference workloads through CRD and provides intelligent request routing through a dedicated gateway.

-For more details, please refer to [MatrixcInfer Architecture](./docs/matrixinfer/docs/architecture/architecture.md)
+For more details, please refer to [MatrixcInfer Architecture](docs/kthena/docs/architecture/architecture.md)

 ## Performance and Benchmarks

-MatrixInfer delivers significant performance improvements and cost savings compared to traditional LLM serving approaches.
+Kthena delivers significant performance improvements and cost savings compared to traditional LLM serving approaches.
 Here are key performance characteristics and benchmark results:

 // TODO: Add some perf stats